 By performing tedious tasks, autonomous learning can save us a lot of time and effort.
-It would account for its own control engineering, which is labor-intensive too.
-It is even able to attain optimality, and retain it even for changing environments - such as anything in the real world.
-Isn’t that nice?
+It can also account for its own control engineering, which is a labor-intensive task, and even attain and retain optimality in changing environments!
+Now isn't this something?

-As useful as they are, however, autonomous learning methods, such as Deep Reinforcement Learning (DRL), require huge amounts of experience before they become useful, which challenges their efficiency in being implemented to solve everyday problems.
-In the words of Andrew Ng: “RL is a type of machine learning whose hunger for data is even greater than supervised learning. [...]
+As useful as they might be, however, autonomous learning methods, such as Reinforcement Learning (RL) and Deep Reinforcement Learning (DRL), require huge amounts of experience before they become useful.
+This challenges their efficiency in being implemented to solve everyday problems.
+In the words of Google Brain’s co-founder Andrew Ng: “RL is a type of machine learning whose hunger for data is even greater than supervised learning. [...]
 There’s more work to be done to translate this to businesses and practice.”

-So, for actual feasibility, we need to address how fast the DLR algorithm learns, known otherwise as its sample efficiency.
-Otherwise, DRL is limited to the most expensive applications in the world, such as backflipping robots.
+Therefore, for DRL algorithm to achieve actual feasibility, the speed by which it learns needs to be addressed - which is also known as sample efficiency.
+Otherwise, DRL will be only limited to the most expensive applications in the world, such as backflipping robots.

 What are Reinforcement Learning, Deep Learning, and Deep Reinforcement Learning?